jdiegobonp/cdktf-typescript-staticwebsite/README.md

 **Clean Up**

-To delete the resources deployed in the above steps execute the following steps:
+To remove the resources deployed in the above steps execute the following steps:

-1. Go to CDKTF folder and execute the following command:
+1. Go to the CDKTF folder and execute the following command:

 ```sh
 aws s3 rm s3://<bucket name> --recursive